Batch image resizing and conversion with ImageMagick

 This script resizes all .jpg

-images to 800 pixels in width, saves them in the resized
+images to a width of 800 pixels, saves them in the resized

 directory,